 It is in the interest of a US person to timely start an SSN/TIN application procedure if they have not done so already.
 The SSN/TIN registration number is necessary to meet US tax requirements.
 For cases that unintentionally have not complied with US taxation regulations, the US currently still has an amnesty procedure.

-The Dutch ministry of finance has once again corresponded with the US consulate with suggestions on how to better reach out to US persons who do not have a SSN/TIN as of yet.
+The Dutch Ministry of finance has once again corresponded with the US consulate with suggestions on how to better reach out to US persons who do not have an SSN/TIN as of yet.

-A concrete suggestion was to include extra information on the obligation of securing a SSN/TIN in the regular newsletters sent out by the American consulate.’
+A concrete suggestion was to include extra information on the obligation of securing an SSN/TIN in the regular newsletters sent out by the American consulate.’

 The ministry has drafted suggestions on shaping transitional guidance and referred these to American counterparts.
 The main suggestion is to structure the implementation of FATCA more in line with the implementation of the Common Reporting Standard (CRS), a standard for automatic data exchange devised by the OECD.

 Mr. Wiebes will inform parliament about replies from the US side on earlier Dutch initiatives and combined European efforts regarding FATCA.